 3PL – Third-party logistics.
-When a logistics company manages a distribution system on behalf of another firm, it is said to be a 3PL company or 3PL provider.
+When a logistics company manages a distribution system on behalf of another firm.

 ABC Management - Application of Pareto’s Law of the 80/20 rule: ABC classifications are determined in ascending rank order of all products according to the product classification as a percentage of the total purchasing spend.
 Ranking can also be by volume, value, weight etc.